dm807cam/Practice/README.md

 01.07.2016 Release of Practice v.1.0
 </code>

-##Contributor - many thanks to you!
+##Contributors - many thanks to you!
 [xdumaine](https://github.com/xdumaine)